Poem for a Cigar

 What is the point of thinking

-If it’s cut off from life’s problems.
+If it’s cut off from the problems of life.

 19 August 1977